A collection of tools for flight and driving simulation gamers on Windows

 at the location you extracted Joystick Gremlin to.FF Device dropdown in

-people would have exactly one such device.forwarder or the reducer engine.
-See section
+people would have exactly one such device.
+You can either select it, or leave the

 below for details.
 If you’re not sure, start with the reducer engine